who-biz/btcposbal2csv/readme.md

 * pysqlite3

 #### Usage
-To use this script, you will need copy of chainstate database as created by [bitcoin core](https://bitcoin.org/en/bitcoin-core/) client.
-I've not tried different clients.
+To use this script, you will need copy of chainstate database as created by [CHIPS](https://github.com/chips-blockchain/chips) daemon.

 To get current addresses with positive balance, let the full node client sync with the network.
-**Stop** the bitcoin-core client before running this utility.
-If you not stop the client, the database might get corrupted.
+**Stop** `chipsd` before running this utility.
+If you not stop the daemon, the database might get corrupted.
-Then run this program with path to chainstate directory (usualy $HOME/.bitcoin/chainstate).
+Then run this program with path to chainstate directory (usualy $HOME/.chips/chainstate).

 Show help
 ```
 python btcposbal2csv.py -h
 ```
 #### Example:
-The following will read from `/home/USER/.bitcoin/chainstate`, and write result to `/home/USER/addresses_with_balance.csv`.
+The following will read from `/home/USER/.chips/chainstate`, and write result to `/home/USER/addresses_with_balance.csv`.
 ```
-python btcposbal2csv.py /home/USER/.bitcoin/chainstate /home/USER/addresses_with_balance.csv
+python btcposbal2csv.py /home/USER/.chips/chainstate /home/USER/addresses_with_balance.csv
 ```

 ##### Notice